Lymington Lifeboat Station

 We’re happy to conduct any and all of these as part of marina open days, club safety talks, retailers community days, local events (such as the Lymington Seafood Festival, the Beaulieu Boat Jumble etc.) and in conjunction with our partners in HM Coastguard, Hampshire Fire & Rescue, South Central Ambulance Trust and Hampshire Police Marine Unit can be found attending “Blue Light” events around the county.

-Providing a worthwhile uniformed volunteer role for anyone with relevant experience, you could become a trained Community Safety Volunteer yourself by simply contacting one of the joint Community Safety Officers here at Lymington.
+Providing a worthwhile uniformed volunteer role for anyone with relevant experience, you could become a trained Water Safety Volunteer yourself by simply contacting one of the joint Community Safety Officers here at Lymington.

 Steve Billett on 07799 077206 or email@example.com